 In square D, I have a pile of discs 10, 11, 12.

 Two squares E and F are vacant.
-This is shown in figure below.
+Figure below shows this.

-Simple.
-Just place 13 in square F and 14 in square E. Then transfer 13 on 14 to make a two disc pile in square E and also vacate square F.
+Now place 13 in square F and 14 in square E. Transfer 13 on 14 to make a two disc pile in square E and also vacate square F.

-Disc 15 is waiting alone in square A.
+Disc 15 is waiting exposed in square A.

-This single vacant square gives me breathing room so to say to make my next moves.
+This single vacant square provides breathing room for the next moves.

-Now it is time to make the new pile by breaking up each pile one by one and adding the discs thus spread out to the new pile in square F. This is the second part of my strategy.
+Now time to make the new pile by breaking up each pile one by one and adding the discs thus spread out to the new pile in square F.

-Second part of my strategy: Breaking up each pile starting from 2 disc pile then 3 disc pile and so on to enlarge final pile in square F
+Second part of strategy: Break up smaller disc piles and add discs to new pile in square F

-I will now break up the 3 disc pile of 10, 11 and 12 and add these three in correct order to the new growing pile in square F.
+We'll now break up the 3 disc pile of 10, 11 and 12 to add the three in correct order to the new growing pile in square F.

-Place 10 and 11 in the two empty squares to expose 12.
-All three of discs 10, 11 and 12 are exposed as single discs now.
+To do it, first place 10 and 11 in the two empty squares exposing 12.
+The discs 10, 11 and 12 are exposed as single discs with the flexibility of moving any of the three.
+Status is shown.

-Add 12 on 13, 11 on 12 and 10 on 11 to make the pile in square F as a six disc pile with disc 10 on the top.
-Three squares, A, D, E are vacated in the process.
+Add 12 on 13, 11 on 12 and 10 on 11 to make a six disc pile in square F. Three squares, A, D, E are vacated.
+And this is what we need.

 Last few steps are similar.

-Break up the 4 disc pile of 6, 7, 8 and 9 by placing 6, 7, and 8 in the three empty squares.
-And add the four discs one by in proper order to the top of the new pile in square F. In the process, four squares fall vacant.
+Break up the 4 disc pile in square C by placing 6, 7, and 8 in the three empty squares.
+Add these to the new pile in square F. Four vacant squares to be used for breaking up the last pile of 5 discs in square B.

-First 5 is added on top of 6, then 4 on top of 5, 3 on top of 4, 2 on top of 3 and 1 on top of 2 to complete the single pile of 15 discs in square F.
+First add disc 5 on top of 6, next 4 on top of 5, 3 on top of 4, 2 on top of 3 and 1 on top of 2 to complete the single pile of 15 discs in square F. Solution shown.

-Riddle is solved without much trouble, but are you sure I have solved it in minimum number of steps?
+The riddle is solved, but are you sure it is solved in a minimum number of steps?

 Can you solve it in fewer steps?